 Is this program right for you?

 Challenges and problems with health systems bring an increased need for engineers who can lead innovation.
-The University of Wisconsin-Madison master of engineering degree in Human Factors and Health Systems Engineering enables you to improve system performance and drive positive change in the health industry.
+The University of Wisconsin–Madison’s Master of Science in Industrial Engineering: Human Factors and Health Systems Engineering named option enables you to improve system performance and drive positive change in the health industry.

 While people work with computers in every industry, the need for accuracy and ease of use increases dramatically in the healthcare field.
 At UW–Madison, you learn to address and overcome known challenges by applying existing human performance knowledge and generating new and relevant experimental data.